Assets vs liabilities: key differences and examples

 Is a liability the same as an expense?

-- Examples include rent, utilities, office supplies, and employee wages.
+- rent, utilities, and supplies

-- They are recorded on your income statement.
+- items recorded on your income statement

-Valuing your business – seeing what it's worth
+Valuing your business: seeing what it's worth

 Assets - Liabilities = Owner's Equity